Un rÊve elfique

 and no magical powers, but his spirit still exists, and he still has

-the power to influence weak spirits, through loathsome emotions like
+the power to influence weak minds, through loathsome emotions like

 jealousy or eagerness.
 So even in this world which claims to be democratic